Bell 400 TwinRanger

 The Bell 400 TwinRanger was a prototype four-bladed, twin-engine civil helicopter developed by Bell Helicopter in the 1980s.
-Both the TwinRanger and another planned version, the Bell 440, were attempts to market a twin-engine development of the Model 206L LongRanger.
-The Bell 400A was a planned single-engine version of the 400.
-TwinRanger, however development was canceled when Bell could not acquire enough orders for production.
+Both the TwinRanger and another planned version, the Bell 440, were attempts to market a twin-engine development of the 206L LongRanger.
+The Bell 400A was a planned single-engine version of the 400 TwinRanger, however development was canceled when Bell could not acquire enough orders for production.
 The TwinRanger name was later used for a twin-engine version of the LongRanger produced from 1994 to 1997.

 Development

 Bell has tried several incarnations of a twin-engine version of its successful Bell 206 series.
 The TwinRanger name dates back to the mid-1980s when Bell first considered developing a twin-engine version of the LongRanger.

 The Bell 400 TwinRanger featured a reprofiled fuselage, two Allison 250 turboshafts, the OH-58D Kiowa's four-bladed main rotor, and a new shrouded tail rotor.
 Bell also planned the single-engine 400A, and the 440 twin with a larger fuselage made possible by a high degree of composites.
 The Bell 400 first flew on April 4, 1984.
 Bell suspended development of the 400/440 family in the late 1980s as it felt unable to achieve a profitable production rate of 120 units a year.